iuliet716/flash-attention-cuda-from-scratch/docs/ncu/05_vectorized_load.md

 ## Effect of vectorization

-Q, K, and V are loaded using aligned float4 accesses.
+Q, K, and V tile loads use aligned float4 accesses, and Q/K reads from shared memory during $QK^\top$ are vectorized as well.

 Nsight Compute reports:
 ```text